korniko98/pivot-atlas/docs/artifacts/sample.md

 -   :octicons-book-16:{ .lg .middle } __Definition__

 	<span style="font-size:0.9em;">
-	A file sample ... samples are often represented using a [SHA1, SHA256 or MD5 hash](/fingerprints#file-hash).
+	A sample is a copy of a malicious file such as a malware component, which can be reverse engineered to discover how it works and to extract indicators of compromise (IOCs).
+Samples are often represented using their [SHA1, SHA256 or MD5 hash](/fingerprints#file-hash).
 	</span>

 -   :octicons-bug-16:{ .lg .middle } __Usecase__

 	<span style="font-size:0.9em;">
-    Threat actors use malware for ...
+    Threat actors use different types of malicious software for various purposes - these can include malware deployed on victim devices (e.g., for backdooring or cryptojacking), botnet management software installed on C&C servers, phishing infrastructure utilized on phishing landing pages, malicious scripts injected into hijacked webpages, and more.
 	</span>
 </div>